Theory Test Attitude

 Basically, this section tries to encourage you to be a careful, considerate and safe driver.
 Again, safety is the main concern.
 The DVSA want to instill in you an attitude that is polite, calm, considerate and above all safe.

-A regular theme is your attitude to other road users.
+A regular theme is your attitude towards other road users.

 To help you answer such questions think what is the safest, most considerate option.
 E.g. Question.
 You wish to turn right ahead.
 Why should you take up the correct position in good time?